“Don’t care where you come from

-Sunday, February 27, 2011 ~ Jamaicans flocked from around the island to the town of Belmont, in southern Jamaica, to celebrate the late, great, Peter Tosh.
+On Sunday, February 27, 2011, Jamaicans flocked from around the island to the town of Belmont, in southern Jamaica, to celebrate the late, great Peter Tosh.
 Peter Tosh is considered by many to be as legendary an artist as his fellow Wailers band member Bob Marley, and many even believe that while Tosh received far less recognition for his talent, he was the one who revolutionized reggae and taught Marley all that he knew.
 Just on the heels of the island-wide Bob Marley birthday bashes in February, this free concert and festival was held at the Peter Tosh Memorial site and hosted by the radio station Irie FM.

-So when there’s an African celebration somewhere – I strive to find a way to go and capture it because I, too, am an African.
+When there’s an African celebration somewhere, I strive to find a way to go and capture it because I, too, am an African.
 Born and raised.
 I treasure the advantage and blessing of experiencing and growing in my background and culture.
 It makes me who I am today.
 And in a time when many people still don’t know what Africa is like, or where it is, or assume it is a “hell hole” – even in 2011 – I feel like I must share our culture, through my lens.
 New York Times photographer and author Chester Higgins, Jr., whom a friend introduced me to, once advised me to “shoot what makes my heart smile.”

-This is one of those things that makes me smile… capturing the spirit of an African.
+This is one of those things that makes me smile: capturing the spirit of an African.